pyladieshamburg/getting-started-raspberry-pi/sensorsetup/reading-sensor-data-from-pi.md

 sudo apt-get install git-core
 ```

-Vim: unless you want to explore the ssh connection capabilities of your favored code editor.
+Vim or nano: unless you want to explore the ssh connection capabilities of your favored code editor.
 ```bash
 sudo apt-get vim
 ```